Make Your WordPress Website Load Faster

 Better Manage Your Image Sizes

-Keeping your image sizes small allows for the web page to open faster because it takes longer to “deliver” the full image to the page.
-Avoid uploading the best, high-resolution version of your images.
-Instead, open them in an image editor, and save them to a lower resolution first.
-I want to avoid giving you a specific dimension here specifically because the image size I think relates to how or where you are using it, but the general rule of thumb is keeping it to 72 dpi (dots per inch).
-If you use an image editor like Adobe Photoshop, they have an Export option that allows you to “Export for Web”.
-This typically resizes the image to a much faster loading size; however, you can also overwrite the image size if needed and make it more appropriate to where you might use it.
+Keeping your image sizes small allows the web page to open faster because it takes longer to deliver the whole image to the page.
+Avoid uploading the best, high-resolution version of your pictures.
+Instead, open them in an image editor and save them to a lower resolution first.
+I want to avoid specifying a particular dimension here, specifically because the image size, I think, relates to how or where you are using it.
+However, the general rule of thumb is to keep it at 72 dpi (dots per inch).
+If you use an image editor like Adobe Photoshop, it has an Export option that allows you to “Export for Web.”
+This typically resizes the image to a much faster loading size; however, you can also overwrite the image size if needed and make it more suitable for the intended use.

 Never Upload a Video Directly to Your Website Files

-Video is a huge memory hog.
-If you have ever created videos, even short ones on your phone, you may have noticed that they take up a great deal of storage space.
+Video is a giant memory hog.
+If you have ever created videos, even short ones, on your phone, you may have noticed that they take up a great deal of storage space.
 Well, the same goes for your website.
-It is best to work with a video delivery solution like YouTube, Wistia, or similar services to store and deliver your video files.
-Each of these providers offer public and premium options so that if you are creating content that you want to sell, there are options for keeping premium content private until a purchase is made, etc. The big thing is that these options offer you the ability to embed a video into your website which means that the video is stored on YouTube, but it displays a copy of the video on your web page.
+It is best to work with a video delivery solution, such as YouTube, Wistia, or similar services, to store and deliver your video files.
+Each of these providers offers public and premium options, allowing you to create content that you want to sell and keep premium content private until a purchase is made, among other features.
+The key benefit is that these options allow you to embed a video on your website, which means the video is stored on YouTube but displayed on your web page.

 Consider Using a CDN (Content Delivery Network)

-A Content Delivery Network is a tool used by developers to help speed up the delivery of your media content by providing the web browsers a more centralized file location for your media files (images, videos, etc.) so that it can get to and load these files faster for the end-users, instead of waiting for your webserver to navigate the internet network to deliver the files on its own.
-This gets particularly important if you have a high traffic website.
-Too many requests for your website at the same time will slow down your website and can even crash the server which could make your website temporarily unavailable.
-There are several CDN products available, with different pricing structures.
-I personally recommend checking with someone with technical knowledge and access to your server to determine what may be the best option for you before you make an investment.
-They will know how to access the server performance logs to help you indicate who is accessing your site (from where, and at what times) so that you choose the best resource for your business.
+A Content Delivery Network is a tool used by developers to help speed up the delivery of your media content by providing the web browsers a more centralized file location for your media files (images, videos, etc.) so that it can get to and load these files faster for the end-users, instead of waiting for your web server to navigate the internet network to deliver the files on its own.
+This becomes particularly important if you have a high-traffic website.
+Too many requests for your website at the same time can slow down your website and even crash the server, making your website temporarily unavailable.
+There are several CDN products available, each with its pricing structure.
+I recommend consulting with someone who has technical knowledge and access to your server to determine the best option for you before investing.
+They will know how to access the server performance logs to help you indicate who is accessing your site (from where and at what times) so that you choose the best resource for your business.

-Beyond these few things, the rest can get pretty technical and resolved only by working on the back-end of your site.
-If you are experiencing challenges with your site speed, or are interested in technical support to help guide you on a CDN, we would be happy to help.
-Simply submit a request through our Help Desk and one of our Team will contact you for an appointment to gather information needed to best direct you.
+Beyond these few things, the rest can become quite technical and may require resolution on the back end of your site.
+If you are experiencing challenges with your site speed or are interested in technical support to help guide you on a CDN, we would be happy to help.
+Submit a request through our Help Desk, and one of our Team Members will contact you to schedule an appointment to gather the necessary information to direct you best.

 Julia Eudy - Communication Specialist